Consumer tech gets reprieve as U.S., China spar over tariffs

 If the U.S. government had slapped duties in such imports, they would have dealt a blow to one of the United States’ industrial pillars.

-The Information Technology & Innovation Foundation (ITIF), a U.S. technology think tank whose board includes representatives from top companies such as Apple Inc (AAPL.O), Amazon Inc (AMZN.O), Cisco Systems (CSCO.O), Google (GOOGL.O), and Intel Corp (INTC.O), said in a submission to the U.S. government during the tariff investigation that 10 percent duties levied on Chinese ICT imports would slow the growth of U.S. output by $163 billion over the next 10 years.
+The Information Technology & Innovation Foundation (ITIF), a U.S. technology think tank whose board includes representatives from top companies such as Apple Inc, Amazon Inc, Cisco Systems, Google, and Intel Corp, said in a submission to the U.S. government during the tariff investigation that 10 percent duties levied on Chinese ICT imports would slow the growth of U.S. output by $163 billion over the next 10 years.

 Another tech industry insider told Reuters: “It’s possible the reason is that the U.S. companies will be damaged by this and the government is taking that into account.”